luthfifr/unsplash/README.md

 # Unsplash
-This repo is the answer of Cermati coding challenge.
+This repo special feature is adaptive collection view custom layout such as in Pinterest.
+If you want to take a look about it, it's in `customLayout` branch.

 ### Special Notes:
 - Please run `$ pod install` after downloading it from email.
 It should ensure the podfiles are installed correctly for the project.